Code-Hammers/code-hammers/docs/ErrorHandling.md

   const validationErrors: ValidationError[] = []
   if (!email) {
-    validationErrors.push(new ValidationError('Invalid email', 'email'))
+    validationErrors.push(new ValidationError('Please provide a valid email', 'email')) }
-  }
   if (!password) {
-    validationErrors.push(new ValidationError('Invalid password', 'password'))
+    validationErrors.push(new ValidationError('Please provide a valid password', 'password')) }
-  }
   if (validationErrors.length) {
     throw new RequestValidationError(validationErrors)
   }

   // continue if input validation checks pass...
 }
 ```

 `ValidationError`s include a relevant `message` for the user, and the `field` representing which input failed validation, passed as arguments when instantiating a `ValidationError`.

+Having the ability to collect and send back multiple errors for each validation failure helps our front end developers relay useful information to the user about which inputs were invalid and need fixing.

 <a href="global-error-handler"></a>

 #### Global Error Handler

 We are currently migrating our error handling to make use of `express-async-errors` and our custom error classes.
 While this migration is ongoing, we still need to handle error objects that have been manually passed to Express's `next` function.
 Our global error handler (`server/middleware/errorHandler.ts`) is setup to handle both of these cases, while still sending back consistently formatted errors.
-If an error is neither a custom error class or manually caught error object, we send back a generic `InternalError` with `500` status code
+If an error is neither a custom error class or manually caught error object, we send back a generic `InternalError` with `500` status code.

 <hr>